Daumas117/Project_Library_Management/README.md

 ```
 ![](images/Querie10.0.png)

 11. Task: Create a table with CTAS.
-Use the CTAS to create a new table Active Members containing members who have issued at least one book in the last 16 months.
+Use the CTAS to create a new table, Active Members, containing members who have issued at least one book in the last 16 months.
 ```sql
 with Active_members as(
 select 	*